-- Only National Level 2 Stewards (or above) on the ESNZ list can act as Assistant Steward at all National events. - Can act as Chief Steward at local and regional events with no Series or FEI competitions, provided they have attended a yearly Steward seminar. - Under the authority of the Chief Steward and must report any irregularities to the Chief Steward as they happen. - Be well informed of their duties along with relevant rules and regulations. - Be a team player and have good communication skills.
+- 1. National Level 1 Stewards (or above) on the ESNZ list can act as Assistant Steward at all National events. - 2.
+Under the authority of the Chief Steward and must report any irregularities to the Chief Steward as they happen. - 3.
+Be well informed of their duties along with relevant rules and regulations. - 4.
+Be a team player and have good communication skills.